draxxdk/layout/README.md

 <li>Making div take up remaining browser window height / div container height</li>
 <li>Making div take up remaining browser window width / div container width</li>
 <li>Making completely dynamic grids that works and looks identical in all browser</li>
-<li>Making a layout in a way so it doesn't care if you remove sections from it (except for main content section).</li>
+<li>Making a layout in a way so it doesn't care if you remove sections from it, except for main content section.</li>
 <li>Making a layout that is not depending on JS to work.
-This layout uses JS for better media queries based on container width instead of browser window width and to toggle layout sections).</li>
+This layout uses JS for better media queries based on container width instead of browser window width and to toggle layout sections.</li>
 <li>Making a layout that doesn't depend on float and calc() to work.</li>
 </ul>